Breadcrumb

 The Finnish Way of Policing 3 ECTS

-- familiar with the basics of police work and education in Finland.
+• understand the essentials of police work and education in Finland.

-- able to compare policing in Finland to that in her/his own country and internationally.
+• be able to compare policing practices in Finland with those in her/his own country.

 Subject matter: In Finland, public confidence in the police is strong.
-According to polls, 95% of the population trusts the police.
-How are these numbers achieved and maintained?
-Why is it important to aim for high confidence levels?
-During the course, students gain an understanding of the historical developments, operational principles, strategies, and ethics of the police in Finland.
-The students also learn how Finnish police education and work compare to those in the Nordic countries and in the EU.
+According to polls, 95% of the population trust the police.
+What kind of development led to this level and what does it take to maintain the high confidence figures?
+Why is it important for the police to enjoy high confidence levels?
+During the course, students will gain an insight of the historical developments, operational principles, strategies, and ethics of the police in Finland.
+The students will also have an opportunity to make comparisons between Finnish police education and work and those in other countries.

 Required work: